 - apply for or renew the Massachusetts Problem Gambling Specialist (MAPGS) Certificate

-- cover staff time to attend virtual free community support office hours, where organizations will receive support in the following areas: clinical, marketing, IT & web, and the MA Problem Gambling Helpline & the Massachusetts Substance Use Helpline.
+- cover staff time to attend virtual free community support office hours, where organizations receive support in the following areas: clinical, marketing, IT & web, and the MA Problem Gambling Helpline & the Massachusetts Substance Use Helpline.

-Organizations will have the opportunity to attend monthly Virtual Free Community Support Office Hours to strengthen their capacity to provide or promote gambling treatment services.
+Organizations have the opportunity to attend monthly Virtual Free Community Support Office Hours to strengthen their capacity to provide or promote gambling treatment services.

-Organizations will have access to an online calendar containing a list of all scheduled office hours and zoom links to register for these office hours in advance.
+Organizations have access to an online calendar containing a list of all scheduled office hours and zoom links to register for these office hours in advance.

 - Clinical problem gambling treatment

 - Evidence-based treatment approaches on problem gambling (more in-depth than training)

 - Strategies for moving clients forward in therapy

 - Strategies to use during a typical session with a client